vaido-world/7daystodie-dedicated-server/README.md

 To list all the sessions while being not steam user, but as a root `ls -laR /var/run/screen/`

+To join a session with root user
+` screen -r steam/7DaysToDie_GameServer`

+To kill the session

 To kill the session
 ` screen -XS [session # you want to quit] quit` 1277.7DaysToDie_GameServer